Stationary non-radial localized patterns in the planar Swift-Hohenberg PDE: constructive proofs of existence: Introduction

-The SH equation is a well-established partial differential equation (PDE) model for pattern formation which finds applications in fields as diverse as phase-field crystals \cite{phase-crystal}, magnetizable fluids \cite{GROVES20171} and nonlinear optics \cite{Odent:2016gli}.
+where $\mu >0$ and $(\nu_1, \nu_2) \in \R^2$ are given parameters.
+Note that the sign of $\mu$ is essential in the analysis of this paper but $\nu_1$ and $\nu_2$ can be chosen freely.\\ The SH equation is a well-established partial differential equation (PDE) model for pattern formation which finds applications in fields as diverse as phase-field crystals \cite{phase-crystal}, magnetizable fluids \cite{GROVES20171} and nonlinear optics \cite{Odent:2016gli}.
 Its noteworthy feature of generating localized patterns, often in the form of spatially confined structures, offers valuable insights into the underlying dynamics and stability of complex systems.
 The existence and dynamics of localized patterns in \eqref{eq : swift original} have been extensively studied in the past decades (e.g. see \cite{Knobloch2008open_problems} or \cite{Knobloch2015spatial} for an introduction to the subject).
 Comprehensive mathematical analysis, complemented by numerical experiments, has played a pivotal role in revealing the complexities inherent in the pattern formation process within the SH equation \eqref{eq : swift original}.
 Notably, homoclinic snaking \cite{burke2007snakes, avitabile2010snake}, coupled with bifurcation theory \cite{radial2019Bramburger, burke2006localized, budd2005localized}, and careful numerical simulations, has significantly enhanced our understanding of the formation of symmetric planar patterns, such as hexagonal \cite{hexagon2008, hexagon2021lloyd}, radial \cite{radial2019Bramburger, radial2009, mccalla2013spots}, stripe \cite{hexagon2008} and square \cite{squareSakaguchi_1997} patterns.
 Moreover, leveraging the reversibility of the equation and its first integral, proofs of localized patterns can be derived under certain hypotheses \cite{ladder2009Beck}.
 Specifically, for $\mu$ small in \eqref{eq : swift original}, several existence results have been obtained using bifurcation arguments, allowing for the proof of existence of branches of patterns with $\mu \in (0, \mu^*)$, for some $\mu^*>0$, using the implicit function theorem or fixed-point theorems.
 Some examples of such proofs may be found in articles such as \cite{ladder2009Beck, existence2019sandstede, stability1997Mielke, radial2009, hexagon2008, radial2019Bramburger, hexagon2021lloyd}.
-Finally, without assuming $\mu$ small, a proof existence of a radially symmetric planar pattern in \eqref{eq : swift original} was recently proposed in \cite{radial2023lessard} by solving a projected boundary value problem a using a rigorous enclosure of a local center-stable manifold.
+Finally, without assuming $\mu$ small, an existence proof of a radially symmetric planar pattern in \eqref{eq : swift original} was recently proposed in \cite{radial2023lessard} by solving a projected boundary value problem and using a rigorous enclosure of a local center-stable manifold.